faceyspacey/travis-github-status/README.md

 script:
   - node_modules/.bin/travis-github-status lint flow jest snyk codeclimate #omit tools you don't want statuses for
 ```
+> note: codeclimate uploads the coverage report to codeclimate.com, rather than reports a status

+## Notes
+As for security, yes anyone can now create a status on a build by pinging your end point.
+But nothing more.
+If they clone it, the way Runkit works is the clone will use that person's environment variables.
+So if they edit the code, whatever they do will only affect their account.

+So as for creating statuses on your builds, it's basically harmless and not going to happen.
+A sneaky individual would need to go get your commit shas, etc, and fake it.
+Then when they do, what happens?
+An extra message appears in a PR on github.
+Who cares.
+Likely never going to happen since it's so useless outside of its precise purpose. *But if I've missed something security-related, please let me know.*

 ## Contributing
 We use [commitizen](https://github.com/commitizen/cz-cli), so run `npm run cm` to make commits.
 A command-line form will appear, requiring you answer a few questions to automatically produce a nicely formatted commit.
 Releases, semantic version numbers, tags and changelogs will automatically be generated based on these commits thanks to [semantic-release](https://github.com/semantic-release/semantic-release).

 **TO DO:**
-- Feel free to add more services such as Typescript, other test runners, etc. And better error checking, e.g.
+- Feel free to add more services such as Typescript, other test runners, etc.
-that all the `env` tokens are available.

 ### Tests